hfiref0x/LightFTP/README.md

 * LightFTP comes with full source code, written in C.
 * In order to build from source in Windows you need Microsoft Visual Studio 2013/2015 and later versions.
 Source files (including VS project) located in Source/Windows directory.
 * In order to build from source in Linux you need GCC C compiler, run make command in the Release directory.
-Sources files (including makefile) located in Source/Other directory.
+Source files (including makefile) located in Source/Other directory.

 # Authors